Cub Scout | Scouts

 District Recognition Chair.
 There are no specific hard-and-fast

-requirements for the District Award, but a general rule of thumb is
+requirements for the District Award of Merit, but a general rule of thumb is

 that someone should have been active at least five years and have